This is the data protection policy of PGA Catalunya Golf and Wellness, which comprises the following companies:

 Receive the CVs sent by people who are interested in working with us and manage the personal data generated as a result of their participation in staff selection processes, with the goal of analysing the match of the candidates’ profile with the vacancies available or the new jobs that have been created.
 As a general procedure, we also keep the data of the people who have not been selected for a maximum period of one year in case a new vacancy or new job should arise during that period.
 However, in the latter case, we will delete the data immediately if the data subject asks us to.

 Register new customers and the additional data that may be generated as a result of the business relationship with customers.
 As part of the contracting process, the essential data required for this are requested, including bank details (current account or credit card number), which will be notified to the banks that handle customer payments (they can only be used for this purpose).
 The provision of tourism services entails other processes, such as including the data for accounting or invoicing purposes or for notifying to the Tax Administration.
+Customers of our accommodation establishments can enter the customer area, where they access information from the PGA Catalunya Golf and Wellness group and, among other functions, can find out the status of inquiries that have been made through this channel.
+Access to the customer area provides us with information on the activity of the user of this service.

 Services provided to students at the Golf School.